 In the first of a series of blogs for Run in the Dark, yoga, meditation and mindfulness teacher Lee Tracey talks through 6 yoga poses to complement and enhance your running training… and they can all be done on your living room floor!

-Imagine as you read this you are out pounding the pavement or perhaps jogging along the beach, running the canal (my usual) or doing laps of the local park.
-Imagine feeling the fresh air on your face, being mindful of being outside in the natural environment instead of just seeing it from a car or office window and feeling your heartbeat, your blood flow and your breath moving in and out of your body allowing the tensions of the day to fade into the background as you pay attention to the present moment.
+As you read this, imagine you are out pounding the pavement, perhaps jogging along the beach, running the canal, or doing laps of the local park.
+Imagine feeling the fresh air on your face, being mindful of being outside in the natural environment instead of just seeing it from a car or office window and feeling your heartbeat, your blood flow, and your breath moving in and out of your body, allowing the tensions of the day to fade into the background as you pay attention to the present moment.

 Not so different from the foundations of yoga, right?
-Being in the now, paying attention to how you feel, challenging your body and your mind and beneath all that, the foundation of feeling good and feeding into your own wellbeing.
+Being in the now, paying attention to how you feel, challenging your body and mind, and beneath all that, the foundation of feeling good and feeding into your well-being.

 Focus on fundamentals